Schedule a Consultation

 Try to Settle—But Be Ready to Fight

-Sometimes, mediation can resolve estate disputes.
-This prevents the parties from going to court.
+Sometimes, mediation can resolve estate disputes, preventing the parties from going to court.
 Mediation is usually faster and costs less, but it is not always a sure thing.
 Take your dispute to court if necessary, though.
 Probate judges do not take these cases lightly, especially when someone vulnerable is involved.

 Protect the Estate Assets

-If you think there is financial abuse or someone is mismanaging a trust, your lawyer might ask the court to freeze some assets while things get sorted out.
-This is a way to hit pause and keep things from getting worse while the case is being investigated.
+If you think financial abuse or someone is mismanaging a trust, your lawyer might ask the court to freeze some assets while things get sorted out.
+This is a way to hit pause and keep things from worsening while the case is being investigated.

 Call a Dallas Probate Litigation Attorney Today

-Estate disputes can get personal and overwhelming fast.
+Estate disputes in Dallas can get personal and overwhelming fast.
 Whether you’re defending a loved one’s wishes or protecting your inheritance, having the right legal team makes all the difference.

 At Staubus, Blankenship, Legere and Walker PLLC, we handle complex estate cases with clarity and care.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Ready to talk?
 Visit us online or call (214) 833-0100 for a confidential consultation.

 Executor Misconduct_ Examples, Consequences, and Legal Options Image